There may be no more confusing car-care topic than that of tire treatments.

 Summary

-When you’ve got to limit the number of products you’ve got in your detailing toolkit, Chemical Guys Silk Shine is a good basic to have on hand, since it can treat your car tires as well as serve as an all-purpose interior detailer.
+Chemical Guys Silk is a good basic product to have on hand, since it can treat your car tires as well as serve as an all-purpose interior detailer.
 And its classy satin finish is excellent for luxury sedans.
-Get started with Chemical Guys at our link below.

 Optimum (Ob2008q) Opti-Bond Tire Gel